Category: N

 🌎 Coordinates

-Northborough is part of the New England region in the northeastern United States.
-It is located in the central part of Massachusetts, within Worcester County.
-The town has a total area of 18.8 square miles.
+Newfield is part of the New England region of the United States.
+It is located in the southern part of Maine, in York County.
+The town spans an area of about 52 square miles, making it a relatively small town in terms of geographical size.

 🏞️ Nature & Environment